 The calculation above assumes a uniform beam intensity profile.
-You must now consider

-Distance from Optical Axis hotspots in the beam or other non-uniform intensity profiles and roughly calculate a maximum power density.
+You must now consider hotspots Distance from Opin the beam or other non-uniform intensity profiles and roughly calculate a maximum power density.
 For reference, a Gaussian beam typically has a maximum power density that is twice that of the uniform beam (see lower right).